Announcing the Frederic G. Nearing Family Classroom

 The new ECE building, under construction near the Beckman Institute and the Coordinated Science Laboratory, is beginning to show its definitive form.
 The steel and concrete frame is nearly complete.
 Workmen can be seen ascending staircases at the end of hallways, and before long, walls and windows will be in place, students will fill the labs, white boards in faculty offices will be covered with the squiggle and scrawl of new figures and formulas, and the building stage will be remembered only in photographs and memories.
 Yet the means of construction—the generous support of departmental alumni—will always be unmistakable.

-Students will enter a classroom on the second floor of the south wing, prepared to learn about p-n semiconductor structure, perhaps, or algorithm optimization, and will take their seat in the Nearing Family Classroom, named in honor of Fred Nearing, a 1943 graduate of the department and veteran of electronic sales, who has given $500,000 for the building campaign.
+Students will enter a classroom on the second floor of the south wing, prepared to learn about p-n semiconductor structure, perhaps, or algorithm optimization, and will take their seat in the Frederic G. Nearing Family Classroom, named in honor of Fred Nearing, a 1943 graduate of the department and veteran of electronic sales, who has given $500,000 for the building campaign.

 Frederic Nearing (BSEE '43)